Audit Logging

 Audit events missing

-- Verify the auth service is connected to PostgreSQL and migrations are up to date.
+- Verify the auth service is connected to its database and migrations are up to date.

 -